njm222/tessellator/README.md

 # Tessellator

-A free to use 3-D music visualizer
+A free to use 3-D music visualizer that uses a generative approach to create visualizations, with audio as the data source.

 ## Prerequisites